cuzzo/js-inheritance/README.md

 end
 ```

-But with the JavaScript above, we don't yet have any way to enforce that all our mammal instances will have a "sound" member.
+But with the JavaScript above, we don't yet have any way to enforce that all our mammal instances will have a `sound` member.
 A "constructor" function that programmatically creates mammals can fix that.

 # What's a constructor?
 * A constructor is a special type of function that creates an instance of a Class.
-* In ruby, "initialize" is very similar to a constructor.
+* In ruby, `initialize` is very similar to a constructor.
 * In JavaScript, a constructor might look something like:

 ```javascript